learn-co-curriculum/careers-interviewing-apps-you-built/README.md

 4. What challenges did you overcome while building it?
 5. Are there any plans for the future of the app (what would you add to it next)?

-If you worked on a team project, interview your partners for the answers to number 3.
+If you worked on a team project, interview your partners for the answers to Question 3.
 Listen to how they describe the app and work together to sharpen your responses.

 If you worked alone, ask a friend or family member to interview you with those five questions and record yourself.
 Then review the video, critique yourself, find ways to improve, and do it again.

-You’ll be a master in no time!
+Create a Google doc.
+Title it ""Your Name" + Apps You've Built."

+Write a paragraph that incorporates the above information and will form the basis of your answer when you're asked to talk about apps you've built in interviews.

+**Submit** your assignment to careerprep@flatironschool.com.
+Remember in the subject line to include your name and this specific assignment.

+In this case, your email subject line will be “”Your Name” + Apps You've Built.”

+In the body of your email again include:
+>Your Name

+>Assignment Title

+>Your City, State

+>Url to this specific Google document

+Update your Careers Prep Tracker sheet.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-interviewing'>Careers Interviewing</a> on Learn.co and start learning to code for free.</p>